boombox-LMS/b5x/packages/viewer/README.md

 Examples:

+- Facilitate the uploading of new or updated topic content
 - Allow admins to mass-assign users to groups
 - Guide the user through the available content catalog
 - Fetch requested content from b5x-api (the Boombox server)